History of tattooing: The Tattoo Renaissance

-Tattooing has steadily increased in popularity since the invention of the electric tattoo machine.
-In 1936, 1 in 10 Americans had a tattoo of some form.
-In the late 1950s, Tattoos were greatly influenced by several artists, in particular Lyle Tuttle, Cliff Raven, Don Nolan, Zeke Owens, Spider Webb and Don Ed Hardy.
-A second generation of artists, trained by the first, continued these traditions into the 1970s, and included artists such as Bob Roberts, Jamie Summers, and Jack Rudy.

 Since the 1970s, tattoos have become a mainstream part of global and Western fashion, common among both sexes, to all economic classes, and to age groups from the later teen years to middle age.
 The decoration of blues singer Janis Joplin with a wristlet and a small heart on her left breast, by the San Francisco tattoo artist Lyle Tuttle, has been called a seminal moment in the popular acceptance of tattoos as art.
 Formal interest in the art of the tattoo became prominent in the 1970s through the beginning of the 21st century.
 For many young Americans, the tattoo has taken on a decidedly different meaning than for previous generations.
 The tattoo has "undergone dramatic redefinition" and has shifted from a form of deviance to an acceptable form of expression.

 In 1988, scholar Arnold Rubin created a collection of works regarding the history of tattoo cultures, publishing them as the "Marks of Civilization".
 In this, the term "Tattoo Renaissance" was coined, referring to a period marked by technological, artistic and social change.
 Wearers of tattoos, as members of the counterculture began to display their body art as signs of resistance to the values of the white, heterosexual, middle-class.
 The clientele changed from sailors, bikers, and gang members to the middle and upper class.
 There was also a shift in iconography from the badge-like images based on repetitive pre-made designs known as flash to customized full-body tattoo influenced by Polynesian and Japanese tattoo art, known as sleeves, which are categorized under the relatively new and popular avant-garde genre.
+In the early 90s the designs of Leo Zulueta, "the father of modern tribal tattooing", became very popular.
 Tattooers transformed into "Tattoo Artists": men and women with fine art backgrounds began to enter the profession alongside the older, traditional tattooists.